kit-data-manager/webpage/CONTRIBUTING.md

 # Contribution Guideline

-This repository contains the sources from which the statical Webpage hosted at (FAIR Data Commons - Service Portfolio)[https://kit-data-manager.github.io/webpage/] is build.
+This repository contains the sources from which the statical Webpage hosted at [FAIR Data Commons - Service Portfolio](https://kit-data-manager.github.io/webpage/) is built.
 The deployment process is automatically triggered at each push to the `gh-pages` branch.
 Therefor, the static site generator [Jekyll](https://jekyllrb.com/) is used.
 If you plan to extend the Webpage, it is recommended to install Jekyll locally on your machine in order to be able to test the resulting page before publishing it.
 More information on how to install Jekyll can be found in the